 It gets toad away?

 Even if you didn't laugh - if all you did was smile! - enjoying that tiny bit of humor had a powerful impact on your health.
 Your body relaxes when you laugh.
-Experiencing positive emotion lowers the blood pressure, improves circulation, and lifts the mood.
+Experiencing positive emotions lowers blood pressure, improves circulation, and lifts the mood.
 You can use humor as a motivating reward: if you go to the trainer and do your exercises the way you're supposed to, treat yourself to a favorite comedy movie.
-And don't forget to laugh with the people who love you: not only are you bringing their stress levels down, you're strengthening the bond you have with them.
+And don't forget to laugh with the people who love you: not only are you bringing their stress levels down, but you're strengthening the bond you have with them.

 50% Complete